 The District may not restrict the groundwater production of any well that is exempt from permitting under Paragraphs (1) through (7) of this Section, provided any such production doesn’t change the type of well or otherwise redefine it such that it is no longer exempt.

-Owners of wells drilled under these exemptions that are subsequently converted to another use must submit to the District a “Change in Well Condition, Operation or Status” form obtained from the District in accordance with Rule 3.6(D).
+Owners of wells drilled under these exemptions that are subsequently converted to another use must submit to the District a “Change in Well Condition, Operation or Status” form obtained from the District in accordance with Rule 3.6(D) before such conversion occurs.
 Conversions to a non-exempt use are subject to applicable Production Authorization requirements.

 Except as specifically noted in this Section, other District Rules on well construction and well spacing and on District access apply to wells exempted under this Section.